-application, and the Officer must meet the minimum experience and training qualifications described for either Article 49.2.3 or 49.2.4 below.
-49.2.3 The Officer shall possess an Advanced POST Certificate and an Associate's Degree and have completed sixty (60) months of special assignment and/or collateral duty experience, or 49.2.4 The officer shall possess an Advanced POST Certificate, and have thirty (30) semester units and have completed eighty-four (84) months of special assignment and/or collateral duty experience.
-MASTER POLICE OFFICER III 49.3 Effective the first full pay period following Council adoption, Officers who qualify as a Master Police Officer III (MPO III) shall receive eightten percent (10.0%) of monthly base salary per month.
-49.3.1 The Officer must have twenty (20) years of experience as a sworn peace officer of which ten (10) years of experience must be as a California sworn peace officer.
-All qualifying work experience shall be qualitatively comparable to type of assignments performed in the Santa Rosa Police Department.
-49.3.2 The officer must meet satisfactory performance standards, demonstrated by the Officer's pay being at top step of the range at the time of application, and the Officer must meet the minimum experience and training qualifications described for either Article 56.3.3 or 56.3.4 below.
-49.3.3 The Officer shall possess an Advanced POST Certificate and a Bachelor's Degree and have completed eighty-four (84) months of special assignment and/or collateral duty experience or, 49.3.4 The officer shall possess an Advanced POST Certificate, and have thirty (30) semester units and have completed one hundred and twenty (120) months of special assignment and/or collateral duty experience.
-MASTER POLICE OFFICER - General Provisions: 49.4 Officers who qualify as a Master Police Officer (MPO) and are receiving MPO pay as of 6/30/19 shall continue to receive four percent (4.0%) of monthly base salary per month.
-Effective the first full pay period of July 2019, should these officers garary per month.
-Encentre the mot rail pay period of daily 2018, Should these officers qualify for Master Police Officer II under the new guidelines identified above, they shall receive an additional two percent (2.0%) of monthly base salary per month for a total of six percent (6.0%).
+- 49.2 Effective the first full pay period following Council adoption, Officers who qualify as a Master Police Officer II (MPO II) shall receive eight percent (8.0%) of monthly base salary per month. - 49.2.1 The Officer must have fifteen (15) years of experience as a sworn peace officer of which ten (10) years of experience must be as a California sworn peace officer.
+All qualifying work experience shall be qualitatively comparable to type of assignments performed in the Santa Rosa Police Department. - 49.2.2 The officer must meet satisfactory performance standards, demonstrated by the Officer's pay being at top step of the range at the time of application, and the Officer must meet the minimum experience and training qualifications described for either Article 49.2.3 or 49.2.4 below. - 49.2.3 The Officer shall possess an Advanced POST Certificate and an Associate's Degree and have completed sixty (60) months of special assignment and/or collateral duty experience, or - 49.2.4 The officer shall possess an Advanced POST Certificate, and have thirty (30) semester units and have completed eighty-four (84) months of special assignment and/or collateral duty experience.